 Of course, if your body begins to burn fewer calories each day, then it is going to be far more difficult for you to lose weight, but the problem is even greater than that.

 If you aren’t providing your body with the energy it needs to fuel your daily activities, then it will have to begin sourcing it from somewhere else.
-You might be thinking the first place it will look is your stored body fat, but it is far easier for your body to begin breaking down your lean muscle mass so it can be converted to glucose and burned for energy.
+You might be thinking the first place it will look is your stored body fat, but it will also begin breaking down your lean muscle mass so it can be converted to glucose and burned for energy.

 This result is a snowball effect, where you are holding less muscle, meaning your metabolism begins to dwindle even further.

-When you first start dieting to lose weight, the best thing to do is to cut around 300-500 calories from your regular diet, or your ‘maintenance calories’.
+If you decide to cut calories, never do it too quickly.
+When you first start dieting to lose weight, the best thing to do is to cut around 300-500 calories daily from your regular diet, or your ‘maintenance calories’.